So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

-The company providing your packaging manufacturing should be able to offer creative solutions to tie down, hold in place, or otherwise secure your product inside the box.
+The company providing your crate manufacturing should be able to offer creative solutions to tie down, hold in place, or otherwise secure your product inside the box.

-After all, they should be the packaging experts, right?
+After all, they are the crating experts, right?

-Does the company providing packaging manufacturing have a Guarantee?
+Does the company providing crate manufacturing have a Guarantee?

-Asking for the company's Guarantee Policy will help you to determine if the packaging company is willing to stand behind their design and construction.
+Asking for the company's Guarantee Policy will help you to determine if the crate company is willing to stand behind its design and construction.

 Download Valley Box's Guarantee

 Sometimes when you need to crate an extremely heavy load... wood just won't do the trick.

 Having a crate manufacturer that can integrate steel into the design to increase the structural integrity of the wooden crate is hard to find.

 #9 Lead time